 Jump to content

-Xradia designs and manufactures 3D X-ray microscopes for industrial and research applications.
+Xradia designs and manufactures 3D X-ray microscopes (XRM) for industrial and research applications.
 Xradia's solutions offer impressive high contrast and high resolution imaging capabilities for a large range of sample sizes and shapes.
-Two product families, the UltraXRM and VersaXRM, together offer a multi-lengthscale solution delivering full volume 3D imaging with resolution down to 50 nm.
+Xradia's two lab product families, the UltraXRM and VersaXRM, together offer a multi-lengthscale solution delivering full volume 3D imaging with resolution down to 50 nm.
+The company's synchrotron solutions, UltraXRM-S and UltraSPX-S, offer resolution down to 30 nm.
 Additional information can be found at www.xradia.com.

 Xradia is a registered trademark, and UltraXRM, VersaXRM and MicroXCT are trademarks of Xradia Inc. The VersaXRM family of X-ray microscopes includes the VersaXRM-500, and the MicroXCT-200 and MicroXCT-400.
 Other trademarks that may be mentioned in this release are the intellectual property of their respective owners.

 The Wark™ is a registered trademark of the Ian Wark Research Institute, at the University of South Australia.